 COST.
-It sounds like a mercenary rather than an ethical argument to see to the mitigation of loneliness characterised in terms of health cost, but monetizing is a powerful way of corroborating your intuitive feelings about emotional distress.
-But loneliness as an individual’s regrettable state of mind is often combined with more easily quantified effects for these purposes.
+It sounds like a mercenary rather than an ethical argument to see to the mitigation of loneliness characterised in terms of health cost, but monetizing is a powerful way of corroborating your intuitive feelings about emotional distress and enlarging the context.
+But loneliness as an individual’s regrettable state of mind is often combined with more easily quantified phenomena to provide a broader overview.
 As phenomenological ethologists, try to look both ways: at the state of mind of an individual with the effects of that state of mind on their health and those around them.
 Loneliness and isolation often go together, but they are not exactly the same, so temper your readings with that in mind:

 “According to a study by researchers at the AARP Public Policy Institute and at Stanford and Harvard universities, the impacts of people living in social isolation add almost $7 billion a year to the cost of Medicare, mostly because of longer hospital stays — a result, researchers hypothesize, of not having community support at home.

 Loneliness is a killer — an array of studies have found that it leaves us more likely to die from heart disease and is a contributing factor in other fatal conditions.
 It makes us more vulnerable to Alzheimer’s disease, high blood pressure, suicide, even the common cold.
 It’s more dangerous to our health, researchers tell us, than obesity, and it’s the equivalent of smoking 15 cigarettes a day.